signalfx/signalfx-agent/deployments/puppet/README.md

 	`signalfx_agent::config`, which will make it automatically filled in as a parameter.

+    **Note:** In module version 0.4.0, the endpoint URLs have been removed from [default.yaml](./data/default.yaml).
+If upgrading the module from an older version, either the `signalFxRealm` or the endpoint URL options will need to be explicitly specified if using a realm other than `us0`.

  - `$package_stage`: The package repo stage to use: `final`, `beta`, or `test` (**default:** 'final')